 Beets are incredibly packed with nutrients: iron, folate, manganese, copper, and vitamin C are only a few of the many precious compounds that can be found in this superfood.

 Folate is a vitamin that plays a key role in growth, development, and heart health, while manganese plays a vital role in bone formation and nutrient metabolism.
 Copper is a mineral essential in energy production and in the synthesis of several neurotransmitters.
-Last but not least, iron is excellent for helping with anemia and improving red cells count.
+Last but not least, iron is excellent for helping with anemia and improving red cell count.
 This is why beetroots are especially recommended for women with heavy periods.

-What is even greater is the fact that all of these incredible nutrients come with little to no fats and just a small amount calories.
+What is even greater is the fact that all of these incredible nutrients come with little to no fats and just a small amount of calories.

 - Fight inflammation in the body and boost immunity